-A. The P50 foam extinguisher is perfect for office environments and is well suited for fighting electrical fires up to the normal voltage in offices which is 240V.
+The P50 foam extinguisher is perfect for office environments and is well suited for fighting electrical fires up to the normal voltage in offices which is 240V.
 In fact, the P50 has been declared safe by the BSI for use with up to 1000v!

-In most cases, a single P50 foam extinguisher will replace TWO traditional extinguishers (one water or foam for combustible fires and CO2 for electrical fires).
+In most cases, a single P50 foam extinguisher will replace TWO traditional extinguishers (one water or foam for combustible fires and CO2 for electrical fires)

 Included in the cost of your P50 is delivery by one of our certified engineers at a convenient time to suit you.

 The engineer will check that the units ordered are adequate to meet your requirements and install accordingly in the appropriate locations within your premises.
 They will also train you in the simple yearly visual inspection of the P50 extinguisher.
 Once this is done to your satisfaction, you will be presented with a certificate to confirm the training and the suitability of the extinguishers installed.

 A form which you will need to complete and send to your insurance company to inform them about the new maintenance regime.